woosal1337/blog/web-app/source/_posts/type-conversions.md

 TypeError: unsupported operand type(s) for +: 'int' and 'str'
 ```

-- as logical as it is, doing any mathematical operation on different kind of data types does not really make sense. by using `type conversion`s it is easy to solve these, let's show a couple of more example before moving to the `usage` part of them
+- As logical as it is, doing any mathematical operation on different kind of data types does not really make sense.
+By using `type conversion`s it is easy to solve these, let's show a couple of more example before moving to the `usage` part of them

 ```python
 >>> user_age = input("Please enter your age: ")